 Finding My Superpower

-The year after I graduated, my life did a total backflip when I scored my first online job — a part-time Project Management role for a guy called Yaro, an Aussie-Canadian blogger who lived the “laptop lifestyle”.
-The best thing about the job was I could work online from anywhere in the world.
+The year after I graduated, my life did a total backflip when I scored my first online gig — a contract-based People and Project Management role for a guy called Yaro.
+He was an Aussie-Canadian blogger who lived the “laptop lifestyle” and the best thing about the job was I could work online from anywhere in the world.

 The combination was MAGIC.
 Not only had I found the perfect job match for me but I’d found an employer who valued my random hotchpotch of skills and my ability to throw myself into any and every task he put before me — especially the ones I had no idea how to do.

 I set myself up as a sole trader with an online business and I immediately started to pick up more clients around the world— a French translation job for an NGO in Liechtenstein… basic WordPress tasks for a web designer… content writing for a theatre… then more hiring and outsourcing gigs for small businesses…

 So much diversity in my work and I didn’t even have to get out of my pyjamas.

 Then David and I scored a role managing a tiny off-grid private island in the Kingdom of Tonga — another employer who needed a Jack of all Trades with a checkered work history who would throw their hands to anything.

 There is no school you can attend to learn how to do a job like that, there is no Bachelor of Island Management available at any university I’ve seen.
 But my experience working in hotels in Ireland and Italy + managing a campsite in France + living in Tonga and learning Tongan + working on a boat in Scotland = the perfect skillset for the job.

 Fast forward a few years and I’ve now been working as a Project, People and Culture consultant for almost half a decade, running my own business from wherever I wake up that day – whether it’s a remote island in the South Pacific or a terrace in Paris.